POPULATION EXPOSED TO LANDSLIDES

 State assessment/description

-In Italy, the population at landslide risk living in areas of high and very high landslide hazard (P3+P4) totals 1,303,666 inhabitants, which is 2.2% of the total population.
+In Italy, the population at risk of landslides residing in areas with high and very high PAI danger (P3+P4) amounts to 1,284,960 inhabitants, equal to 2.2% of the total.

 Trend assessment/description